boxwise/dropapp/README.md

 ### Debugging

 We have enabled XDebug remote debugging in the default Docker configuration, so you can step through your code.
+Please run `docker-compose up --build` next time you start up your server to update your docker image.

 If you're using VS Code, if you install the [PHP Debug](https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug) extension and start the 'Listen for XDebug' configuration, you can then set breakpoints in your code.

+#### For linux users

+Docker containers running on linux cannot resolve the address `host.docker.internal` to an ip-address.
+To use Xdebug on linux you have to specify the internal ip-address of the docker container in `docker-compose.yaml`.
+To find out your internal docker address run

+        docker inspect -f '{{range .NetworkSettings.Networks}}{{.Gateway}}{{end}}' <NAME OF YOUR DOCKER CONTAINER>

+Enter the address in `docker-compose.yaml` here:

+        environment:
+            XDEBUG_CONFIG: remote_host=172.19.0.1

 ### Contribution guidelines ###